jeremy-goldwasser/jeremy-goldwasser.github.io/_pages/about.md

 While I am broadly interested in ML for health, my current applied emphasis is in epidemiology.
 Through the [Delphi Group](https://delphi.cmu.edu/), I construct analytical and algorithmic tools to track infectious disease risks as they unfold in real-time.
 I regularly share our findings with public health organizations, including the CDC and local health departments.

-## Other

-Outside of stats & ML, I love classical music, books, and national parks.
-Throughout grad school, I've performed in the flute section of the UC Berkeley Symphony Orchestra.
-Some highlights: [Alpine Symphony](https://www.youtube.com/watch?v=zhlrcdNwnCI&t=2329s&ab_channel=UCBerkeleyMusic), [Rachmaninoff 2](https://www.youtube.com/watch?v=cvEGVEJtI8U&list=PL2sVgxXY8koMfe_fcxomtJNX57Q5XR_ck&index=9&ab_channel=UCBerkeleyMusic), and [Mahler 5](https://www.youtube.com/watch?v=50JV_3pdjvY&t=7242s&ab_channel=UCBerkeleyMusic).

-Please feel free to shoot me an email if you'd like to connect!
+Please feel free to reach out if you'd like to connect!

 ## News
 - *Feb 2025*: [Statistical Significance of Feature Importance Rankings](https://arxiv.org/abs/2401.15800) is online and in review at *UAI*.